Scary, Demented Children and the Unbelievably Bad Products Aimed At Them

 Cocaine Toothache Drops from 1885.
 A great bargain for 15 cents a hit.
 Problem is, you can’t stop sucking them!

 Yes, you can never start your addiction too early.
-Besides, as the ad copy states, “…babies that start drinking soda during that early formative period have a much higher chance of gaining acceptance and “fitting in” during those awkward pre-teen and teen years” SO do your child a favor and get them hooked now on Coke!
+Besides, as the ad copy states, “…babies that start drinking soda during that early formative period have a much higher chance of gaining acceptance and “fitting in” during that awkward pre-teen or teen years” SO do your child a favor and get them hooked now on Coke!

 Chubbies from Lane Bryant.
 My, that’ll do wonders for a young girls self-esteem.